 Renee Keller is the Principal Timpanist/Percussionist of the ProMusica Chamber Orchestra in Columbus.
 She has previously held positions as Principal Percussionist of the Milwaukee Ballet Orchestra, Percussionist with the Fort Wayne Philharmonic, Percussionist with the Civic Orchestra of Chicago, and Percussionist with the Lakes Area Music Festival in Brainerd, MN.
 She has performed regularly with a number of orchestras around the country including the Chicago Symphony Orchestra, Kansas City Symphony, the Dayton Philharmonic, and the Toledo Symphony.
 Renee is also a frequent recitalist and has appeared as a marimba soloist with the ProMusica Chamber Orchestra and at the Percussive Arts Society Ohio Day of Percussion.
 Renee’s percussion duo, Duoma, has a focus of bringing relatable and accessible classically-oriented music to all audiences with a focus on performing original works and especially works by women.
-Duoma has performed original works composed by members Renee Keller and Sarah Waters at the Music By Women Festival in Mississippi and the National Conference on Percussion Pedagogy in Arkansas, the 2020 National Association of College Winds and Percussion Instructors, and high school percussion festivals in Ohio.
+Duoma was invited to perform original works composed by members Renee Keller and Sarah Waters at the 2018 Music By Women Festival in Mississippi and the 2018 National Conference on Percussion Pedagogy in Arkansas, the 2020 National Association of College Winds and Percussion Instructors, and high school percussion festivals in Ohio.

 Renee holds a Bachelor of Music degree from The University of Michigan, Master of Music degree from Temple University, and Doctor of Music degree from Northwestern University.
 Renee’s principal teachers include Ruth Cahn, Michael Udow, Alan Abel, Chris Deviney, Frederic Macarez, Jim Ross, and She-e Wu.